 NUMBER 6: BOOT CAMP CLASSROOM TRANSFORMATION

-This room transformation makes my list of my favorite classroom transformation ideas because this one made my class WANT to learn their multiplication facts.
-The value of knowing your math facts in third grade is priceless (and for years beyond).
+This room transformation makes my list of my favorite classroom transformation ideas because this one made my class WANT to learn their math facts.
+The value of knowing your math facts is priceless (and for years beyond).
 I set up a challenge for each set of math facts around the room.
 This aligns with common core math standards.

 NUMBER 5: DONUT CLASSROOM TRANSFORMATION